 - Whipped butter: Regular churned butter is whipped with nitrogen gas for a softer, more spreadable texture.

 Kerrygold, first produced in 1962, is the most well-known brand of Irish butters.
 It's most commonly available in 8-ounce blocks rather than 4-ounce sticks.

 Both Irish butter (such as Kerrygold) and European butter contain at least 82% butterfat for a product that's creamier and easier to spread than classic butter.
 The difference between the two lies in a couple of details.

 The popularity of butter-infused bulletproof coffees and high-fat eating plans have amplified the demand for Irish butter to fatter levels than decades past.
 "The interesting thing about grass-fed butter is that its flavor can change over the course of the year as the grass the cows eat changes," Blanchard says.

 What is the Best Way to Use Irish Butter?

-Blanchard and her Test Kitchen team sticks to traditional butter for almost all cases, but does enjoy savoring Irish butter one way in particular.
+Blanchard and her Test Kitchen team stick to traditional butter for almost all cases but do enjoy savoring Irish butter one way in particular.

 If you're looking for more ways than one to use your Irish butter, Blanchard recommends experimenting with it in baked goods like shortbread recipes where butter is the star ingredient.